AmitRoy7781/amitroy7781.github.io/_pages/about.md

 <p align="justify">
 I am a PhD student at <a href="https://www.cs.purdue.edu/">Purdue Computer Science</a>, investigating the reasoning capabilities of transformer-based LLMs. <br><br>

-Recently, I have been interested in how the reasoning capabilities of language models of different kinds, e.g., autoregressive/diffusion-based models, can be improved and optimized by scaling model/data/context size as well as post-training methods, e.g., in-context learning, test-time scaling, base-model sampling, Retrieval Augmented Generation (RAG), context-engineering, Supervised Finetuning (SFT)/ Reinforcement Learning (RL)-based finetuning and alignment methods e.g., DPO/PPO/GRPO etc.  <br><br>
+Recently, I have been interested in how the reasoning capabilities of language models of different kinds, e.g., autoregressive/diffusion-based models, can be improved by scaling model/data/context size as well as post-training methods, e.g., in-context learning, test-time scaling, base-model sampling, Retrieval Augmented Generation (RAG), context-engineering, Supervised Finetuning (SFT)/ Reinforcement Learning (RL)-based finetuning and alignment methods, e.g., DPO/PPO/GRPO, etc.  <br><br>

 Besides, I contributed to generative AI projects for accurate information retrieval from structured documents e.g. spreadsheets, through natural language instructions using RAG and code-based LLM Agents.
 In addition, I have experience in developing deep learning architectures for real-life applications involving LLMs and Graph Machine Learning.   <br><br>